code-wecode/Reddit-bot-entry-level/README.md

 # Overview
-A bot that listen for new post on subreddit then scan for keywords from post title.
-If found match, message the post author
+Reddit Responder v1.0 is a free bot that watches for new posts in a subreddit for a given keyword.
+When a match is found, the user can message the post author to respond.
+Reddit Responder v1.0 is provided provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, non-infringement, and any warranty that these data and format are free from defects.

 ## Requirement
 - Python 3+